nibscbioinformatics/nanoprofiler/README.md

 4. [Output and how to interpret the results](docs/output.md)
 5. [Troubleshooting](https://nf-co.re/usage/troubleshooting)

-The pipeline is inspired to the work published by Deschaght et al (2017), and performs a repertoire analysis of nanobodies generated in immunised alpacas, and further selected by subsequent boosts.
+The pipeline is inspired to the work published by Deschaght et al. in 2017 (doi: 10.3389/fimmu.2017.00420), and performs a repertoire diversity analysis of nanobodies generated in immunised alpacas, and further selected by subsequent boosts.
 We cluster the nanobodies sequences using CD-HIT, and we extract and analyse their CDR3.
 Finally, we produce a minimal report and a table of cluster representative sequences and CDR3 by sample, immunisation and boost for further follow-up.

 ## Credits

 nibscbioinformatics/nanoprofiler was originally written by Francesco Lescai, with in-house scripts contributed by Thomas Bleazard.
+Scientific review and contribution, thanks to Elliot MacLeod.

 ## Contributions and Support